SMARTLAGOON/AlLoRa/README.md

 2. **Ask metadata**:

-    This is the first step for receiving a [AlLoRa File](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b), it asks the Source for the metadata of the content to be received and waits until a Packet arrives with the name and the number of chunks of the content.
-In this stage, the [Digital Endpoint](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) creates an empty [AlLoRa File](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) object that will act as a container for the incoming chunks.
+    This is the first step for receiving an **AlLoRa File**, it asks the Source for the metadata of the content to be received and waits until a Packet arrives with the name and the number of chunks of the content.
+In this stage, the **Digital Endpoint** creates an empty **AlLoRa File** object that will act as a container for the incoming chunks.
 If successful, it continues to the next state.

 3. **Ask for data**